The Rab CWIF 2018 is coming!

 Well it is a bouldering competition...but with a difference.

-NO ENTRY FEE, no isolation for the qualification round, the chance to climb alongside some of the best climbers in the world on problems set by some of the world's best route setters.
+NO ENTRY FEE (just your standard entry!), no isolation for the qualification round, the chance to climb alongside some of the best climbers in the world on problems set by some of the world's best route setters.
 You don't just come to watch, you come to take part.

 What to expect:

-In 2017 the first part of the competition will be a circuit of 30 flash problems.
-All these problems were split between the main 'circuit area' of The Climbing Works & the Berghaus competition wall.
-The circuit is the more informal part of the weekend with the scores being self marked with the circuit starting off easy (Font 5+/6a) and getting very hard toward the end.
+In 2018 the first part of the competition will be a circuit of 30 flash problems.
+All these problems were split between the main 'circuit area' of The Climbing Works & the competition wall.
+The circuit is the more informal part of the weekend with the scores being predominantly self marked with the circuit starting off easy (Font 5+/6a) and getting very hard toward the end.

 This part of the day also includes a Team competition (4 people which are mixed gender) with the highest team score winning £1000!
 You don't have to be part of a team but it makes it a more fun day climbing with your friends.

-The Semi-Finals will take place on Sunday 19th March 2017 and take part on the Berghaus Competition Wall with the top 20 men & top 20 women challenging themselves on 4 set problems.
+The Semi-Finals will take place on Sunday 11th March 2018 and take part on the Competition Wall with the top 20 men & top 20 women challenging themselves on 4 set problems.
 These problems will be judged independently.
-The 6 highest men & women scores will progress to the finals
+The 6 highest female & male scores will progress to the finals.

-The big final will again take place on the Berghaus Competition Wall with the whole wall being reset between the semi's & the finals.
-Here the top 6 from the semi finals will compete on 4 men's & 4 women's problems to decide The Rab CWIF 2017 overall champions.
+The big final will again take place on the Competition Wall with the whole wall being reset between the Semi's & Finals.
+Here the top 6 from the Semi Finals will compete on 4 women's & 4 men's problems to decide The Rab CWIF 2018 overall champions.

-Junior category is U18 (minimum 12 years old).
+Junior category is U18 (minimum 14 years old on 10/03/2018).
 N.B.
 Please note there will be NO specially set problems for children.
 They will compete on the qualifying circuit as set for adults.
+Junior ranking is determined by the qualification results, as there are no Junior Semis or Finals, though they can qualify for the main Semis & Finals if they score highly enough.
 Although the competition is a fun day, it is set for adults so please be aware of this if bringing your child along.

 1st place = £2000